-The program, offered through Grand Valley's College of Education, is designed for students who wish to develop competencies in teaching adult students and for individuals interested in college or university instructional affairs and administration.
+Grand Valley State University's Master of Education (M.Ed.) in Higher Education offers an emphasis in Adult and Higher Education and in College Student Affairs Leadership (CSAL).
+The program is designed for students who wish to develop competencies in teaching adult students and for individuals interested in college or university institutional affairs and administration.